GDQuest/website/content/tutorial/godot/2d/tactical-rpg-movement/lessons/05.drawing-paths/index.md

-+++
-title = "Drawing the path"
-author = "nathan"
+---
+author: nathan
-date = "2021-01-30"
+date: "2021-01-30"
-description = "We write code to draw a path from a unit to the cursor interactively, as in games like Fire Emblem." weight = 6
+description: We write code to draw a path from a unit to the cursor interactively, as in games like Fire Emblem.
-+++
+title: Drawing the path
+weight: 6
+---

 We can now use our `PathFinder` to draw a preview of the path the player wants its unit to walk.